bruceravel/demeter/documentation/Athena/hephaestus.rst

 --------

 This tool is used to compute approximate absorption lengths for common or user-specified materials.
-To the left is a list of materials commonly found at synchrotron beamlines.
-Clicking one of those items inserts its stoichiometric formula into the :guilabel:`Formula` box and the density into the :guilabel:`Density` box.
+To the left is a list of materials commonly found at synchrotron beamlines.  :mark:`leftclick,.` Clicking one of those items inserts its stoichiometric formula into the :guilabel:`Formula` box and the density into the :guilabel:`Density` box.

 At the top of the right hand part of this tool are controls for entering the parameters of the absorption length calculation.
 The formula must be